mmmvdb/MEANSelfStudy/express/express-readme.txt

 app.use() on it and that is that.
 I wonder if it is that easy.
 Probably depends on the module.

 And on to template engines.

+Template engines take a static template file, and at runtime replace variables in the template with actual files.
+In the end this builds a html file to send to the client.
+This is done to make designing the HTML page easier.

+There are tons of popular template engines: Pug, Mustache, EJS.
+Express uses Jade as a default, but it supports many others.

+In order to render template files, you need to set up some application settings, usually in app.js. views - the directory where the template files are stored. app.set('views', './views') view engine - the template engine to use. app.set('view engine', 'pug')

+You need to make sure the template engine npm package is installed as well.  npm install pug --save

+After doing this, you don't need to specify the engine or load the template module in the app, express does this for you.

+Now we move on to our simple example:
+We'll use pug for this.
+So I'll create a new directory to store this project called templateengine.

+I had to do some relearing there.
+I did this by using the express generator and specifying the template engine for pug: express --view=pug myapp

+and it already put pug as a dependency.

+   change directory:
+     > cd myapp

+   install dependencies:
+     > npm install

+   run the app:
+     > SET DEBUG=myapp:* & npm start

+So we'll just do the install to make sure things are good.

+So the next steps in the example are to create a file named index.pug in the view directory created.
+That is straightforward enough.

+Apparently if pug is set up as the view engine we can ignore the extention in the below.
+Now they want us to set up a route to render using the view engine.
+They don't really specify where, but if I am reading code right, app.js wants to send '/' routes to ./routes/index.
+We'll make our change there and see how that works.

+It already had a route set up there, so we rewrote it with:
+    /* GET home page. */
+    router.get('/', function(req, res, next) {
+      res.render('index', { title: 'Hey' , message: 'Hello there!'});
+    });

+And now we run and see if that worked:
+    SET DEBUG=myapp:* & npm start

+It totally did.
+Awesome sauce.

+Error handling next